1egoman/debundle/README.md

 # Javascript debundler

-This is a project to write a parser that cann debundle browserify and webpack (and maybe more?) bundles.

-Currently, it's just an experiment.
-But I hope to turn it into a useful tool once I've proven it works.
+This is a tool to decode javascript bundles produced by tools like [Webpack](https://webpack.github.io/) and [Browserify](http://browserify.org/) into their original, pre-bunded source.

+## Why would I want to debundle my code?
+Reasons vary, but I originally developed this to help me with a reverse engineering project I was working on.
+Needless to say, sifting through minified bundles to try and figure out how a service works isn't fun and is a lot easier when that bundle is broken into files and those files have semantic names.

 ## Running
 ```
-Usage: /Users/ryan/w/1egoman/debundler/src/index.js [input file] {OPTIONS}
+Usage: ./src/index.js [input file] {OPTIONS}

 Options:
    --input,  -i  Bundle to debundle